 The default onstart() function is defined in the ~/vars/subs/onstart script or defaults to the system copy.

 When in interactive mode onexit() function is executed just before the shell exits.
-Cleanup and other user defined commands may be placed here.
+Cleanup and other user-defined commands may be placed here.

 The default onexit() function is defined in the ~/vars/subs/onexit script or defaults to the system copy.